ljunjoel/ot-harjoitustyo/README.md

 # CollectionHelper
 CollectionHelper -sovelluksen avulla käyttäjät voivat pitää kutia omista kokoelmistaan.
 Olivatpa ne sitten mitä tahansa! (in English below)

-## Miten ohjelma toimii?
+## Miten pääsen alkuun?
 Tällä hetkellä ohjelman voi ajaa komentoriviltä komennolla java -jar CollectionHelper.jar, kun releasesta on ladannut tiedostot.
 Jos haluat ajaa ohjelman ennemmin NetBeans:illa, joutunet käyttämään Clean and Build -toimintoa pariin kertaan ennen kuin ohjelma suostuu suorittamaan.
-Perimmäistä syytä tälle en ole vielä keksinyt, enkä siten myöskään ratkaissut ongelmaa.

-Kun ohjelma aukeaa, se kysyy salasanaa.
-Anna sille salasana "salasana".
-Näin pääset käsiksi kaikkiin CollectionHelper:in toiminnalisuuksiin!
-Kirjautumisen jälkeen eteesi avautuu liuta ominaisuuksia, joiden avulla voit seurata kokoelmaasi.
-On hyvä huomata, että tällä hetkellä ohjelma unohtaa kaiken, mitä sille on annettu, sulkemisen jälkeen.
+Ohjelma aukeaa kirjautumisikkunaan.
+Luo itsellesi kuitenkin ensin käyttäjä, ennen kuin yrität kirjautua sisään.
+Paina käyttäjätunnus ja salasana mieleesi.
+Kun käyttäjätili on luotu, siirtyy ohjelma automaattisesti takaisin kirjautumisikkunaan.
+Kirjaudu nyt sisään bränikällä käyttäjälläsi.
+Eteesi avautuu nyt liuta työkaluja, joilla voit pitää kirjaa kokoelmistasi, olivatpa ne sitten mitä tahansa!

-Pari muuta huomiota:
+Pari huomiota:

 Haku-nappi käyttää samoja tekstikenttiä kuin lisääminen ja vähentäminen.
-Hakeminen onnistuu vain tarkalla nimellä

 Haku- sekä Tulosta kaikki -toimintojen tulostukset tulevat konsoliin.

 # CollectionHelper (in English)
 CollectionHelper is a software designed to aid with keeping tabs on your collection.
 Whatever it might be!

-## How does it work?
+## How do I get started?
-At present the software works by running the java -jar CollectionHelper.jar command from the command prompt after downloading the first release.
-If you would prefer running it with NetBeans you might have to Build and Clean a couple of times before NetBeans decides to run the software.
-I have yet to find a solution, or the root cause for that matter, for the problem.
+At present the software works by running the java -jar CollectionHelper.jar command from the command prompt after downloading a release.
+If you would prefer running it from NetBeans you might have to Build and Clean a couple of times before NetBeans decides to cooperate.

-When CollectionHelper starts, you are asked to give a password.
-Use the password "salasana" to access the functionalities of CollectionHelper!
+When CollectionHelper starts, you will be faced with a login screen.
+Before trying to login though, you should create a user.
+Do not forget these credentials!
+After your new user is created the system will automatically bring you back to the login screen.
+Now, login with your brand new user.
+You now have access to all the functionalities of CollectionHelper!
 Inside you will find tools for keeping up with your collection.
-Unfortunately, at present the software will wipe out its records when closed.

 A couple of other remarks:

 The search button uses the same name field as adding and reducing amounts.
-At present you can only search by exact name.

 The search and print all functions will print to console.